aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/signature/_index.md

 type: docs
 weight: 140
 url: /python-net/assign-and-validate-digital-signatures/
 description: Excel file digital signature, verification.
-To protect the authenticity of a workbook's content of Excel file, you can add a digital signature using C# codes with Aspose.Cells for .Net.
+To protect the authenticity of a workbook's content of Excel file, you can add a digital signature using C# codes with Aspose.Cells for Python via .NET.
 keywords: Excel file digital signature, Add digital signature for Excel, How to validate digital signature.
 ---